joncoop/zipgrade-reporter/README.md

 ## How to use

-First, get the quiz data from either your phone or from the ZipGrade website.
+First, get the quiz data from either your phone or the ZipGrade website.

 From your phone, complete the following steps: